ArnoldDP/OStim-Community-Modlist/README.md

   <summary>OStim</summary>

   Obviously this list does have a fair amount of OStim integration.
 While most of it can be completely ignored if you want to, there are a few things to watch out for.

-  * Brothels

-    Theres two of them.
-The Rift's Rest (Riften) and The Naked Dragon (Markarth) are exactly what they sound like, whorehouses where you can go to do various things with various people.

   * A few of the followers